simdjson/simdjson/doc/basics.md

 Documents are iterators
 -----------------------

-The simdjson library relies on an approach to parsing JSON that we call "On Demand".
+The simdjson library relies on an approach to parsing JSON that we call "On-Demand".
 A `document` is *not* a fully-parsed JSON value; rather, it is an **iterator** over the JSON text.
 This means that while you iterate an array, or search for a field in an object, it is actually walking through the original JSON text, merrily reading commas and colons and brackets to make sure you get where you are going.
-This is the key to On Demand's performance: since it's just an iterator, it lets you parse values as you use them.
+This is the key to On-Demand's performance: since it's just an iterator, it lets you parse values as you use them.
 And particularly, it lets you *skip* values you do not want to use.
-On Demand is also ideally suited when you want to capture part of the document without parsing it immediately (e.g., see [General direct access to the raw JSON string](#general-direct-access-to-the-raw-json-string)).
+On-Demand is also ideally suited when you want to capture part of the document without parsing it immediately (e.g., see [General direct access to the raw JSON string](#general-direct-access-to-the-raw-json-string)).

-We refer to "On Demand" as a front-end component since it is an interface between the low-level parsing functions and the user.
+We refer to "On-Demand" as a front-end component since it is an interface between the low-level parsing functions and the user.
 It hides much of the complexity of parsing JSON documents.